 Collins is involved in undergraduate and postgraduate teaching and is the deputy lead for the medical students’ clinical elective module at BSMS.
 He is on the training committee of the Wellcome PhD Programme in Global Health Research in Africa and one of the PhD supervisors for the programme.
 This programme is a partnership between LSHTM, BSMS, three other UK universities and six African partner institutions.

 Collins’ work at AHRI is interdisciplinary – spanning population science, clinical medicine, public health, social science, and planetary health.

 - Evaluating strategies to optimise HIV viral load monitoring in order to improve clinical outcomes on antiretroviral therapy in public sector clinics

 - Investigating long-term clinical outcomes in a longitudinal cohort of people with HIV who were participants of the ANRS Treatment as Prevention trial

-- Investigating the impact of climate variability and change on HIV treatment adherence and retention in care
+- Investigating the impact of climate change on health

 - Multi-country study of the impact of Covid-19 on excess mortality